Bouvet-deler/AzureWorkshopForStudenter/Azure-function-Playlist/README.md

 1. Copy the code from function_app.py and paste it into your function_app.py file.
 2. In the terminal: pip install spotipy
+3. In the requirements.txt file add this line: spotipy
+4. In function_app.py:
+   - Remove the generated text.
+   - Replace the code with the code found at: Azure-function-Playlist/function_app.py
-3. Replace the client_id with your ClientID from Spotify
+6. Replace the client_id with your ClientID from Spotify
-4. Replace the client_secret with your Client secret
+7. Replace the client_secret with your Client secret
-5. Replace the redirect_uri with your own URI
+8. Replace the redirect_uri with your own URI
-6. Run the app through pressing F5 or the Run and Debug icon in the left-hand side Activity bar.
+9. Run the app through pressing F5 or the Run and Debug icon in the left-hand side Activity bar.

 # Upload the updated code to Azure